 ShipBob’s best-in-class technology includes built-in inventory management software, which provides inventory forecasting support.
-With advanced data at your fingertips, you can better understand SKU velocity, the impact of promotions on stock levels, how to prioritize inventory restocking of certain items, and much more.
+With advanced data at your fingertips, you can better understand SKU velocity, the impact of promotions on stock levels, how to prioritise inventory restocking of certain items, and much more.

 Improve customer communication

 That’s why transparency is critical.
 It’s important to enable a communication process that keeps customers up-to-date on their orders.
-It can be as simple as sending tracking information to optimizing your customer service process to ensure customer inquiries get answered as soon as possible.
+It can be as simple as sending tracking information to optimising your customer service process to ensure customer inquiries get answered as soon as possible.